- Soil Association

 Download the Document

-For each consignment you import, a GB paper-based CoI will need to be completed by the exporter, endorsed by their certifier and be available to the Port Health or Border Control Post on arrival of the consignment.
-CoI’s don’t need to travel with the consignment, but does need to be with the PHA/BCP ready for when the consignment arrives.
-If a signed digital copy id sent to PHA/BCP this will be accepted, but an original copy must be received by PHA/BCP within 10 days of clearance.
-The new GB CoI and explanatory notes can both be downloaded here:
+- For each consignment you import, a GB PDF COI will need to be completed by the exporter, endorsed by their certifier and be available to the Port Health or Border Control Post on arrival of the consignment.
+COI’s don’t need to travel with the consignment, but do need to be with the PHA/BCP ready for when the consignment arrives.
+The GB COI and DEFRA's explanatory notes are available to download below.

 -